matter-labs/zksync-lite-docs/docs/maintenance/README.md

 zkSync website is currently undergoing planned maintenance.
 We'll be back up in a bit!

 You can track the current maintenance status on [our twitter page](https://twitter.com/zksync).

-To not get bored in the meanwhile, try out the [demo on Rinkeby testnet](https://rinkeby.zksync.io).